 While this tool isn’t ready just yet, Skylum will launch a Lens Auto-Correction tool in their upcoming free upgrades to Luminar 4.
 We can’t wait to see how well this handy tool will reduce lens issues automatically and improve your shots as a result.

 One-Click Looks (Presets)

-Skylum Luminar 4 includes more than 70 free Looks (aka presets), which you can use to enhance your photography for an instant result.
+Skylum includes more than 70 free Looks (aka presets), which you can operate to enhance your photography for an instant result.
 Choose from seven different categories covering a range of photographic styles from landscape to portrait photography, and control the intensity with a simple slider.
 Made to save a lot of time.